mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   - Game On Demand (GOD)
   - News On Demand (NOD)
   - Internet Protocal Television (IPTV)
-    - It additionally provides Internet services such as information search, shopping, VoIP (Voice over Internet Protocol) that were previously available on the web, or on-demand video services
+    - It additionally provides Internet services such as information search, shopping, VoIP (Voice over Internet Protocol) that were previously available on the web, or on-demand video services.

 #### Sharing of information

-- Multimedia information is shared by many users on the Internet
+- Multimedia information is shared by many users on the Internet.
   - Search sites and portals
-    - By gathering a vast amount of data and providing it in one bundle, many users can gather and share information
+    - By gathering a vast amount of data and providing it in one bundle, many users can gather and share information.
   - Development of the World Wide Web (WWW: Web for short)
-    - The concept of information sharing is becoming more widespread
+    - The concept of information sharing is becoming more widespread.
 <br />
 - Tim Berners-Lee
-  - Defining today's web as Web 2.0
+  - Defining today's web as Web 2.0.
   - Web 2.0: It is a user-centered Internet environment that allows anyone to easily create data and share it on the Internet without the owner or monopolist of the data.

 <br />